betterFORM/betterFORM/resource/src/main/resources/scripts/newJSLayer-readme.txt

  * if behaviours are bound to datatypes like '.xfOutput.xsdString.mediatypeText .xfValue' we are missing a kind of default behaviour or we have to write behaviour matches for all kind of possible datatypes (listing of basic schema datatypes: http://www.w3.org/TR/xmlschema-2/#built-in-datatypes)
+ * xforms-select events within itemsets do not work
+ * validation of DropDownDate (if bf:dropdowndata=xyz is used there must be a corresponding constraint on the bind)

 To use it